pharmavillage/documentation/content/commands/expire/index.md

 There are many useful applications for this, an example is documented in the _Navigation session_ pattern section below.

-## Differences in Redis prior 2.1.3
+## Differences in Pharmavillage prior 2.1.3

-In Redis versions prior **2.1.3** altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
+In Pharmavillage versions prior **2.1.3** altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
 This semantics was needed because of limitations in the replication layer that are now fixed.